xquery/curlpipe/README.md

 * Currently curlpipe is http centric in initial releases.
 * Woefully ignorant of windows platform ... looking at [appveyor](https://www.appveyor.com/) to eventually help solve that ([issue #2](https://github.com/xquery/curlpipe/issues/2)).

-I have blatantly stolen (and deformed) concepts from many places (bash, unix pipes, etc..).
+I have blatantly stolen (and deformed) concepts from many places (bash, unix pipes, prolog, etc..).
 The following projects provide alternate approaches to solving similar problems that curlpipe is trying to address and worth a mention.

 * [httpie](https://github.com/jakubroztocil/httpie)